The CORE Operating System Micro Course

 • notes

 Without a reliable system, your brain starts trying to hold all of it at once, and that creates cognitive overload.
+The result is mental clutter, unfinished projects, decision fatigue, inconsistency, and exhaustion.

 This module helps you identify where chaos is currently costing you time, energy, and momentum.